Walt Whitman: Early life

-Early career
+Career

 The following summer Whitman worked for another printer, Erastus Worthington, in Brooklyn.
-His family moved back to West Hills in the spring, but Whitman remained and took a job at the shop of Alden Spooner, editor of the leading Whig weekly newspaper the Long-Island Star.
+His family moved back to West Hills, New York, on Long Island in the spring, but Whitman remained and took a job at the shop of Alden Spooner, editor of the leading Whig weekly newspaper the Long-Island Star.
 While at the Star, Whitman became a regular patron of the local library, joined a town debating society, began attending theater performances, and anonymously published some of his earliest poetry in the New-York Mirror.
 At the age of 16 in May 1835, Whitman left the Star and Brooklyn.
 He moved to New York City to work as a compositor though, in later years, Whitman could not remember where.
 He attempted to find further work but had difficulty, in part due to a severe fire in the printing and publishing district, and in part due to a general collapse in the economy leading up to the Panic of 1837.
 In May 1836, he rejoined his family, now living in Hempstead, Long Island.
 Whitman taught intermittently at various schools until the spring of 1838, though he was not satisfied as a teacher.

-After his teaching attempts, Whitman went back to Huntington, New York, to found his own newspaper, the Long-Islander.
+After his teaching attempts, Whitman returned to Huntington, New York, to found his own newspaper, the Long-Islander.
 Whitman served as publisher, editor, pressman, and distributor and even provided home delivery.
 After ten months, he sold the publication to E. O. Crowell, whose first issue appeared on July 12, 1839.
 There are no known surviving copies of the Long-Islander published under Whitman.
 By the summer of 1839, he found a job as a typesetter in Jamaica, Queens, with the Long Island Democrat, edited by James J. Brenton.
 He left shortly thereafter, and made another attempt at teaching from the winter of 1840 to the spring of 1841.
 One story, possibly apocryphal, tells of Whitman's being chased away from a teaching job in Southold, New York, in 1840.
 After a local preacher called him a "Sodomite", Whitman was allegedly tarred and feathered.
 Biographer Justin Kaplan notes that the story is likely untrue, because Whitman regularly vacationed in the town thereafter.
 Biographer Jerome Loving calls the incident a "myth".
 During this time, Whitman published a series of ten editorials, called "Sun-Down Papers—From the Desk of a Schoolmaster", in three newspapers between the winter of 1840 and July 1841.
 In these essays, he adopted a constructed persona, a technique he would employ throughout his career.